-It is the aim of Pensans school that every pupil enjoys learning, experiences success and realises their full potential.
+It is the aim of all TPAT schools that every pupil enjoys learning, experiences success and realises their full potential.
 The Attendance Policy reflects these aims and recognises that regular full time attendance has a very significant positive effect on the motivation, social development and attainment of pupils.

-As part of the Truro and Penwith Academy Trust (TPAT), Pensans School are committed to the shared core purpose, which is at the heart of all TPAT do.
-This core purpose is to improve the life chances for all children and young people in all TPAT schools.
+As part of the Truro and Penwith Academy Trust (TPAT), we are committed to our shared core purpose, which is at the heart of all we do.
+This core purpose is to improve the life chances for all children and young people in our schools.
 Our school's mission/ core values are aligned with that of the Trust: